AI Cost Calculator BETA 0 tools · 0 agents · 0 RAG

 Infrastructure database, storage, networking, monitoring — fixed monthly costs

-Fixed monthly costs that show up regardless of LLM hosting choice — RDS, S3, CloudWatch, ALB, NAT Gateway, Route 53, etc. Usually the smaller part of total bill but they add up.
-Each line accepts flat $/mo, $ per query, or $ per GB scaling.
+What this is.
+Fixed cloud-infrastructure costs that show up regardless of LLM hosting choice — RDS, S3, CloudWatch, ALB, NAT Gateway, Route 53, secrets manager, observability stack.
+Each line accepts flat $/mo, $ per query, or $ per GB scaling so you can model both fixed and traffic-scaled lines.

 + Add an infrastructure line